tbraun96/HyperBuf/README.md

 # HyperBuf
 A dynamic and highly optimized buffer with atomic locking mechanisms and asynchronous memory management

-For memory retrieval, instead of spin and blocking th thread, the system uses an asynchronous model for treating the data internally as any type.
+For memory retrieval, instead of spin-waiting and blocking the thread, the system uses an asynchronous model for treating the data internally as any type.
 There are three ways to interact with the data, and it is up to the programmer to make the wisest decisions:

 1. Direct treatement of the system as a u8 buffer, or;